 - Selendroid can be used on emulators and real mobile devices for automated testing.

-- Supports ‘Dynamic Extendability’, which means that the test script can be added, edited, modified while the tests are running.
+- Supports ‘Dynamic Extendability’, which means that the test script can be added, edited, or modified while the tests are running.

 Components of Selendroid: